lnicastro/DIF/README.md

 DIF is able to use both [HTM](http://www.skyserver.org/htm/) and [HEALPix](http://healpix.jpl.nasa.gov/) pixelization schemas and it allows very fast query execution even on billion-row tables.
 Because it requires to create and enable a storage engine, you need to install it using the MySQL source code.
 See this [web page](http://ross.iasfbo.inaf.it/dif/) or the [documentation](doc/dif.pdf) and the [reference paper](http://www.hindawi.com/journals/aa/2010/524534.html).

-If you want to use most of the DIF capabilities but avoid to install MySQL / MariaDB from the source code, please use [SID](https://github.com/lnicastro/SID) instead.
+If you want to use most of the DIF capabilities but avoid to compile MySQL / MariaDB source code, please use [SID](https://github.com/lnicastro/SID) instead.

+This is the **Version 0.5.5** development tree.

 ## Requirements

-1. MySQL / MariaDB source code compiled and installed
+1. MySQL / MariaDB source code compiled (same version as the system version OR installed)
 2. make or gmake
 3. Perl `DBI/DBD-mysql` modules

 ## Compile and install

+**Note:** as of version 0.5.5 you do not need to install the source compiled version.

 **Note:** if you download the code via `git clone`, to avoid autotools requirements with a message like this:
 ```